How to Make and Use Beeswax Furniture Polish

 - ¾ Cup Mineral Oil (we used food grade mineral oil so that we could use the polish on a variety of surfaces, including our dining room table)

-You can also make furniture polish with olive oil, but mineral oil is cheaper by weight and we had a large bottle around for use on cutting boards.
-Likewise, you can add lemon or other scents to furniture polish but I preferred the natural and subtle smell that the beeswax would provide.
+You can make furniture polish with olive oil, but mineral oil is cheaper by weight.
+Likewise, you can add lemon or other scents to furniture polish.
+I preferred the natural and subtle smell that the beeswax would provide.
 Keep it simple!

 To make the beeswax furniture polish, simply melt your beeswax in a double boiler (or a ceramic bowl on top of a pot with water), then add the mineral oil and gently stir until it has come together.
 Once it is melted and combined, pour the hot liquid into a container (we used a ½ pint wide mouth jar so it would be easy to access the polish).

-Then, leave your polish in a cool place and allow it to cool for about 2-3 hours.
-It will end up the consistency of a soft lip balm (much like a beeswax lip balm).
+Leave your polish in a cool place and allow it to cool for about 2-3 hours.
+It will end up the consistency of a soft lip balm (much like our beeswax lip balm).

 How to Use Beeswax Furniture Polish